 What type of fencing?

-Who will ride the adopted horse?
+Who will ride the horse?
 What is their age and riding level?

 Who will be responsible for feeding/training/general care?

-How much do you anticipate spending yearly on feed/hay, farrier, veterinary care, board (if applicable)?
+How much do you anticipate spending yearly on feed/hay, farrier, veterinary care?

-How often does a horse need worming?
-Farrier care?
-Dental care?
+How often does a horse need worming, farrier care, dental care?

 What vaccinations do you give?